 Apart from trying to figure out how to accommodate this newbie who was thought to be about 4 years old, we needed to figure out an appropriate name.
 Lovely wasn’t gonna cut it.
 With her regal stature, I felt like she needed something noble.
 Girl names seem to be in short supply from what I could determine to fit the bill.
 Sure there are 87 million cool boy names, but girl names…that was another story.
 I knew it couldn’t be some fluff name but what?
 Finally I landed on “Elsa von Furstenberg,” Elsa for short.
 Hey, don’t laugh…poodles originated in Germany so I figured, a German name would be just the ticket.
 I nixed Brunhilda though right off the bat.
 So apparently…it seems there was a

 “little” Disney movie where the heroine was named Elsa recently (had I known, I might have gone deeper on the list-yeah there are actual lists of German names for dogs (and cats, too).
 Think the top 100 baby names.
 Oy.
-Anyway, I came up with a regal name (which means noble and it describes this girl to a tee) from the top third of the list after Wayne and I couldn’t seem to agree on anything (he liked “Misha” to which I said…blech).
+Anyway, I came up with a regal name (which means noble and it describes this girl to a tee) from the top third of the list after we couldn’t seem to agree on anything (one name was “Misha” to which I said…blech).

 These past few days have been a whirlwind for Sam and I. We’re trying to figure out what makes this girl tick.
 Is she housebroken or not (we’re still asking that question and hoping for a positive answer soon)?
 Trying to access the personality of a puppy mill dog isn’t easy and you must have the patience of Job.
 They are easily spooked, have no experience with everyday stuff that seems obvious and yet they are somewhat of a blank slate for the future given the right training.
 One thing that was a lovely discovery is she walks well on leash, though she continues to not realize ‘you can’t ever cross the streams” (as in cross the leashes with Sam and behind mom’s back) but we’re working on it.
 I took her and Sam through our neighborhood Farmer’s Market on Sunday and she was a rock star.
 Elsa is very bright and has a high desire to please (unlike a certain furry brother).
 She’s figured out that she rather enjoys all the attention she’s garnering through her good looks and was curious and patient while people fawned all over her.
 I was blown away.
 I don’t even like that much going on and she was showing me the ropes!